oslabs-beta/ClusterWatch/README.md

 3. Start the application:
   `npm run dev`

+4. Navigate to: `http:/localhost8080`

-4. Once launched, you'll be redirected to our setup page:
+5. Once launched, you'll be redirected to our setup page:
 - If you do not have the prometheus-kube-stack helm chart, (which inlcudes kube-state-metrics, node-exporter, and grafana), utilize the setup button to download, update, and install the repos.
 Note: this step can take a moment, don't worry.

 - If you have grafana, but have not used our applciation previously, hit the grafana setup button to apply our custom grafana configurations.